behrang61/MyGit/README.md

-New recent Project comming here.
+New recent projects code comming here.
-This is for San Diego Supercomputer Center projects.
+These are for the San Diego Supercomputer Center projects.